darkroomengineering/darkroom-guide/coding-standards.md

   {firstBodyContent.content && renderBody(firstBodyContent.content)}
 </div>
 ```
-### When using graphql not add "|| null" in getStaticProps, graphql already does that
+### When using GraphQL there's no need to check for "|| null" in getStaticProps, GraphQL already does that

 ```javascript
 // BAD